-Overcome sales resistance and differentiate yourself using as many or all of these seven forms of validation.
+Differentiate yourself and overcome sales resistance using as many or all of these seven forms of validation.

 Chances are good that many prospects have decided whether they buy from you very early in the sales process.
 So, how do you overcome an inherent lack of trust?
 How do you separate yourself from the rest of the salespeople calling on your prospect?
 All things considered, bring your witnesses with you on your sales calls and prove your case with a variety of validation.

 A validation is anything that corroborates your claims about your products or services.
 It does several things:

 - Affirms the claims you’ve made to the prospect

 - Showcases your reputation

 - Develops confidence in the mind of the prospect

 - Builds a prospect’s trust in you and your products/services

 For these reasons, here are seven validations to help you sell more:

 - Tip: Interview your top customer and ask permission to tell their story.

 A testimonial is typically a written endorsement from a happy, satisfied customer.
-It’s also one of the smartest tools a sales professional can have in their arsenal.
-Slack, the communication platform, uses testimonials quite effectively.
+Frankly, it’s one of the smartest tools a sales professional can have in their arsenal.
+Slack, the communication platform, uses testimonials quite effectively to build credibility with new buyers.
+They’re enjoyed tremendous success with this strategy, so, it appears, they will continue this practice.

 - Tip: Make it easy for your customers to give you a testimonial.
 Say: “You talk.
 I’ll type!”

-A quote is a brief statement by someone about his or her personal experience working with you, your product, your company, etc. Ask for feedback regularly and listen well to your customers.
+A quote is a brief statement by someone about his or her personal experience working with you, your product, your company, etc. Simply ask for feedback regularly and listen well to your customers.
 REI actually showcases their gear on a blog page.
 Customer can contribute stories and about their experiences and others can comment driving engagement.
+As a result, REI has very engaged customers and increases customer retention and brand loyalty.

 - Tip: When they say something good about you, reply with: “May I quote you on that?”